gnu-octave/pkg-octave-doc/README.md

 [texi2html v1.82](https://www.nongnu.org/texi2html/) software which must be
 be installed and available to $PATH.

-* If `git` and an internet connection are available, the functions' generated pages also include a URL to their respective repository locations.
+* If `curl`, `tar`, and an internet connection are available, the functions' generated pages also include a URL to their respective repository locations.
 This feature is only available for packages hosted at GitHub.